 According to the testimony of both Jesus and Paul, Paul was Jesus' chosen instrument to bear His name before the

-Gentiles, kings, and the sons of Israel (Acts 9.15).
-Within a few days of meeting the risen and glorified Christ on his
+nations (gentiles), kings, and the sons of Israel (Acts 9:15).
+Within a few days of meeting the risen and glorified

 Early in his ministry, Paul was caught up in the controversy of circumcision, a holdover of Judaism and the custom